Frequently Asked Questions

 A legal claim arising from a motor vehicle accident generally takes approximately 3-4 years to settle, either by way of out of court settlement or by trial.

-2 – Why does it take so long to settle my case?
+Why does it take so long to settle my case?

-Motor vehicle accident claims take even longer to settle against the at-fault persons, as noted above, since the passage of an appropriate amount of time is necessary to determine whether or not your impairments are both “serious” and “permanent”.
+Motor vehicle accident claims take even longer to settle against the at-fault persons, as noted above, since the passage of an appropriate amount of time is often necessary to determine whether or not your impairments are both “serious” and “permanent”.

 How much is my case worth?

-Without the proper medical documentation, financial documentation and specialist reports dealing with your prognosis for recovery, it is a question that is near impossible to answer.
-However, once we have the appropriate information, we would pleased to discuss the value of your case with you.
+Without the proper medical documentation, financial documentation and specialist reports dealing with your prognosis for recovery, it is a question that no responsible lawyer can answer.

-4 – Will my case go to trial?
+Will my case go to trial?

-5 – What happens if my case is unsuccessful, do I still have to pay your legal fees?
+What happens if my case is unsuccessful, do I still have to pay your legal fees?

-6 – What information do I need to bring with me to our first meeting?
+What information do I need to bring with me to our first meeting?